acrolinx/platform-api/README.md

 ## Authentication

 To make use of the API, you'll need to have an access token.
-The access token needs to be sent for every request done to the API with the header parameter `X-Acrolinx-Auth`.
+The access token needs to be sent for every Platform API request using the header parameter `X-Acrolinx-Auth`.

 ```HTTP
 X-Acrolinx-Auth:SOME_ACCESS_TOKEN_STRING